streamnative/examples/cloud/README.md

 Wrote private key file <Path of your private key file>
 ```

-For `clientId` and `issuerUrl`, we can get the corresponding value from the privateKey file.
-For example:
+For the `clientId` and `issuerUrl` fields, we can get the corresponding value from the `privateKey` file.
+The following example shows how to get the `clientId` and `issueUrl` fields.

 ```text
 {